Guantanamo's last Western detainee returned to Canada

 "I think the government was mainly very mean-spirited in how it handled the case," Pardy said to CTV News.

+The Canadian Supreme Court ruled in 2010 that Canada breached Khadr's rights by sending intelligence agents to interrogate him in Guantanamo Bay in 2003 and 2004 and sharing the results with the United States.
+Khadr's continuing detention meant his rights were still being infringed, the judges ruled.
+The top court also said that Canada was not obliged to repatriate him, however.

-Toews said he continues to be concerned that Khadr "idealizes" his father and denies Ahmed Khadr's association with al Qaeda.
+Toews said he remains concerned that Khadr "idealizes" his father and denies Ahmed Khadr's association with al Qaeda.
+The Canadian public safety minister said he is also troubled by how "radicalized" Khadr has become from his time in Afghanistan, Pakistan and Guantanamo Bay.

-The U.S. Department of Defense confirmed that it transferred Khadr to Canada.
+The U.S. Department of Defense confirmed that it transferred Khadr to Canada, leaving 166 detainees at Guantanamo.

 In the 2008 presidential election campaign, President Barack Obama promised to close the Guantanamo prison during his term, but that pledge has gone unfulfilled amid security concerns among Americans and opposition from Congress, which enacted laws making it more difficult to transfer prisoners from Guantanamo.